cvdabbeele/cloudOneOnAWS/README.md

 ## UPDATES
+### 202110
+The created resources in AWS are now being tagged.
+Check the `00_define_vars.sh.sample` file for details Several smaller updates added

 ### 202105
 1. At August 13, 2021, GitHub stops authentication with Username/Password.
 You must create a Personal Access Token (PAT).
 For more info see: https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/.
 How to create a PAT: